 Dick Carlson, who ran the Garnet Hill ski shop at the time, was at the bar and his eye’s popped when he saw us.
 He’d seen us leaving from the ski shop in the morning, and he knew where we were headed.
 “You guys CAN’T be just getting out now!”
 It was pretty ridiculous.

-It’s amazing, 15 years later, how much of the day I remember.
-While I wouldn’t really call it a close call, the days events made an impression on me.
-I still remember the 6 Lessons of the Secret Ski.
+It’s amazing, all these years later, how much of the day I remember.
+While I wouldn’t really call it a close call, the day’s events made an impression on me.
+I’ll always remember the 6 Lessons of the Secret Ski.